natesymer/FHSTwitterEngine/README.markdown

 - Does not send you to Dependency Hell over a JSON parser
 - Synchronous allowing for easier implementation (See usage)
 - More implemented API endpoints
+- Uses a better version of OAuthConsumer (mine)
 - **Less crufty**